Medication-Assisted Treatment (MAT) In Ohio

 Naltrexone is an opioid antagonist that can block the pain relief and euphoric effects of opioids.
 Compared to buprenorphine and methadone, naltrexone may not prevent or relieve opioid withdrawal symptoms.

-Naltrexone may be given as a part of our comprehensive opioid treatment program, alongside treatment methods such as behavioral therapy and attending support groups.
-Naltrexone may be contraindicated (not recommended for use) in patients who are already taking methadone.
+Naltrexone may be contraindicated (not recommended for use) in clients who are already taking methadone.

 MAT For Alcohol Use Disorder

-Alcohol use disorder may include severe withdrawal symptoms for patients attempting to quit.
-MAT medications for alcohol use disorders can reduce the severity of withdrawal and prevent patients from relapsing.
+Alcohol use disorder may cause severe withdrawal symptoms when a person attempts to quit drinking.
+MAT can reduce the severity of withdrawal and prevent people in recovery from relapsing.

 Acamprosate